flyonspeed/TronView/README.md

 Code is written in Python 2.7 and the Pygame module for handling the graphics.

+You can run this code in either raspbian full or lite.

+Raspbian full install contains the xwindow desktop system.
+The lite version does not.
+Efis2Hud supports both versions.

 Get raspbian-stretch-lite SD image for pi.
 Latest can be gotten here. https://downloads.raspberrypi.org/raspbian_lite_latest